This document provides information for setting up your network and debugging potential problems.

 This list might change often.
 It is therefore recommended you allow all outgoing traffic from port

-443, to avoid having to update this whitelist in your network each time it changes.
+443, to avoid having to update this allow list in your network each time it changes.

 The WhatsApp server hostnames that the WhatsApp Business API client requires connectivity to are: